julianamariac/Detention-Hazardous-Weather-Tracker/README.md

 2. Verify your Google Drive folder ID is correct
 3. Make sure you're following the 1-hour minimum interval
 4. Check that your internet connection is stable

-Sometimes weather stations go down, that is okay.

 This system helps monitor weather conditions at detention facilities to ensure transparency and accountability in detention conditions.